The integrated program is expected to include:

 Prior JFEW/SUNY Binghamton Scholars have interned at organizations such as:

-As part of this program, a stipend of $3,500 will be paid during the summer internship to qualifying scholars.
-Academic credit for the internship is also available through the Fleishman Center’s CDCI Program.
-A three-day Orientation in New York City before the internship will include an overview of key international relations and global affairs issues; site visits to prestigious international organizations; sessions by international relations experts; and preparation for the internship.
+As part of this program, a stipend of $4,200 will be paid during the summer internship to qualifying scholars.
+Orientation will be provided to all scholars before the internship and will include an overview of key international relations and global affairs issues; virtual or in-person site visits to prestigious international organizations; sessions by international relations experts; and preparation for the internship.

 Distinguished Speakers Series